Here is a quick look at some of what I have been reading recently.

 At the Back of the North Wind by George Macdonald

 First let’s get something out of the way from the start: this is a children’s fantasy book.
 I read it, enjoyed it, and make no apologies for that.
 I find much of the best children’s books are still enjoyable as an adult.
-George Macdonald’s fantasies usually produced two responses in me: the first response is to realize just how weird they can be.
-They other is to come away with a feeling that Macdonald’s books convey a sense of genuine in a way few, if any, others do.
+George Macdonald’s fantasies usually produce two responses in me: the first response is to realize just how weird they can be.
+The other is to come away with a feeling that Macdonald’s books convey a sense of genuine goodness in a way few, if any, others do.
 Their is always a layer of moral truth deep enough to make any adult pause and think.
 At the Back of the North Wind focuses on the story of a young boy, Diamond, son of lower class English parents.
 He has frequent encounters early in the story with a being who calls herself North Wind.
 She takes Diamond on various trips, including to a heaven like country located at ‘the back of the north wind’.
 This experience has a transforming effect on Diamond, allowing him to face many difficulties ahead.
 Interspersed with normal daily events such as learning how to be a London cab driver (the horse driven kind), there are some of the weird stories such as a dream Diamond has of little boy angels digging stars out of the ground so little girl angels can polish them.
 When I refer to the dream sequences as weird, I am not disparaging them at all.
 I enjoy them, and they do add to the overall story, but they can also seem a little out place and nonsensical.
 Others sequences can seem profound, beautiful, and essential to the story.
 In the end, Diamond dies due to illness (he is frequently ill in the story) and the significance of the North Wind becomes more apparent (I won’t explain more for fear of giving too much away).
-This is a story I liked but it didn’t really come together until the end, at which point several thread of the overall story come together.
+This is a story I liked but it didn’t really come together until the end, at which point several threads of the overall story come together.
 A good story that I would recommend for older children and child-like adults.

 At the Back of the North Wind